zencart/documentation/Habitat/master/customising.md

 When habitat first creates the development environment, it looks for a file called Habitat.local.yaml, which it will use to provision you Virtual Machine.

-If Habitat.local.yaml does not exist, it will copy the included Habitat.yaml.example to Habitat.local.yaml
+If `Habitat.local.yaml` does not exist, it will copy the included `Habitat.yaml.example` to `Habitat.local.yaml`

 By default the example file will do a checkout of the latest v160 branch from Github.
 If you want that checkout to say be your forked branch, then you will need to create the Habitat.local.yaml first.

-`Note` If you make changes to the yaml file after doing Vagrant up, you will need to run ...
+**Note** If you make changes to the yaml file after doing `Vagrant up`, you will need to run ...
 >
 `Command Line`
 >